I have been writing online articles for more than 10 years and enjoy sharing my knowledge of box turtles.

 The pen MUST be secure.
-And you must never release your box turtle into the wild or into your (not secured) back yard!
+And you must never release your box turtle into the wild or into your (not secured) backyard!
 If a box turtle is not habituated to its surroundings, it will spend the rest of its life trying to get back to the place where it was born.
 Unfortunately, its life will most likely be cut short by predators or traffic if this happens.
 It takes three years for a box turtle to become habituated to its new home.
-(A box turtle can live to be 125 years old!)
+(Remember, a box turtle can live to be 125 years old!)

 The BEST indoor substrate I have found is plain rabbit pellets.
 You can buy a big bag of this very inexpensively at a feed store.
 It is easy to keep this substrate clean by scooping out soiled areas with a kitty litter scooper and stirring the substrate daily to keep it aired.
 It should be changed about once a week or more often if soiled.
 Keep about 2" of pellets over the entire floor of the habitat.